Luthey-Schulten-Lab/Minimal_Cell/CME_ODE/model_data/README-modelData.txt

 trna_metabolites.csv - List of the tRNA gene loci present in JCVI-syn3A, used in the stochastic gene expression (transcription/translation) modules of JCVI-syn3A simulations.

-trna_metabolites_synthase.csv -List of the tRNA synthase gene loci present in JCVI-syn3A, used in the stochastic gene expression (transcription/translation) modules of JCVI-syn3A simulations.
+trna_metabolites_synthase.csv - List of the tRNA synthase gene loci present in JCVI-syn3A, used in the stochastic gene expression (transcription/translation) modules of JCVI-syn3A simulations.

+protein_metabolites.csv - List of JCVI-syn3A genes expressing proteins that are also metabolites in the metabolic (*i.e* thioredoxin) that require special treatment in the multi-scale CME-ODE scheme.

+protein_metabolits_frac.csv - File used to assign the "state" of proteins that appear as metabolites in the metabolic model immeadiately after they are translated in the gene expression module (*e.g.* what percentage of thioredoxin should be available in the oxidized versus the reduced state as an initial condition).
+The fractions sum to 1.0 for each gene.

 Reaction IDs Files